by Rotageek on 9 February 2021

 Instead of individual lists of ingredients, customers can use the newly launched #LushLabs app.
 Smartphones scan products directly from the shelves using the Lush Lens, allowing them to explore content such as videos and directions for use.
 The concept not only reduces waste but encourages longer, enhanced interaction at a time where brand values remain at the forefront of consumers’ minds.

-Read more about how Lush has revolutionised their employee experience with Rotageek.
+Read more about how Lush has revolutionised their in-store employee experience with Rotageek.

 Argos has survived (and blossomed) over the years by adapting to current retail trends.
 Gone are the days of flicking through its catalogue and waiting up to 30 minutes to pick up your product.
 Today, Argos is a go to destination for on demand collection.